szabgab/slides/python/tk.md

 * Buttons for the operators `+-*/`
 * A button for `=`
 * A window where we can see what we type in using the buttons or using the keyboard.

+## Exercise: Tk - Convert between CSV and Excel files
+{id: exercise-tk-convert-csv-file}

+* Write a Tk-based application that can convert CSV to Excel and Excel to CSV.

+* Select an existing .csv file or .xlsx file
+* Select a filename for output
+* Click a button to convert
+* Have a place for messages or use pop-up message windows.

 ## Exercise: Tk - Shopping list
 {id: exercise-tk-shopping-list}